line/armeria/site/src/sphinx/advanced-zookeeper.rst

     // This constructor will use server's default host name, port and weight.
     // Use `nodeValueCodec` method to override the defaults.
     ZookeeperUpdatingListener listener =
-            // Zookeeper Connection String and Zookeeper Node to use new ZooKeeperUpdatingListenerBuilder("myZooKeeperHost:2181", "/myProductionEndpoints")
+            new ZooKeeperUpdatingListenerBuilder("myZooKeeperHost:2181", "/myProductionEndpoints")
-            // Session Timeout
             .sessionTimeout(10000)
             .build();
     server.addListener(listener);